Meet KarmaLife, bringing financial services to gig workers in India

 We hope that KarmaLife’s approach is the start of a wider set of portable benefits that bring other services like pensions and healthcare to those without formal, full-time jobs, and provide them with a much needed safety net.

 Gig and freelance work is growing dramatically, and may soon reach half of the world’s workforce.
 In the US, nearly 40% of the US workforce takes part in the gig economy, and these numbers may soon be reached in emerging markets like India and Kenya, where platforms are growing dramatically.
-For example, the gig economy in India is expected to reach $455 billion by 2023, and the e-commerce market is expected to grow to $200 billion by 2026.
+For example, India’s gig gross volume is projected to grow by 115% by 2023, and the e-commerce market is expected to grow to $200 billion by 2026.
 Some reports suggest that these numbers may surge further in light of the pandemic.

 The growth of e-commerce means there will be many more delivery workers, as well as opportunities for remote workers and MSMEs to sell online.
 KarmaLife also intends to support other blue-collar workers who form a significant proportion of the local economy such as construction, factory, and domestic workers as they become increasingly digitized.

 The Catalyst Fund model has seen outsized success compared with other accelerator programs.
 We accelerate startups that excel on three fronts: